- Quick start guide

 - How to setup E-mail to SMS with Gmail

 - Email to SMS - Exchange

-- How to send E-mail to SMS from Postfix
+- E-mail to SMS with Postfix and Authentication

 - Email to SMS from Sendmail